Religion in Bolivia: Baháʼí Faith

 The Baháʼí Faith in Bolivia begins with references to the country in Baháʼí literature as early as 1916.
 The first Baháʼí to arrive in Bolivia was in 1940 through the arrival of coordinated pioneers, people who chose to move for the growth of the religion, from the United States.
 That same year the first Bolivian joined the religion.
 The first Baháʼí Local Spiritual Assembly, the local administrative unit of the religion, was elected in La Paz in 1945.
 Since 1956 indigenous people have joined the religion, and it has spread widely among them.
 The community elected an independent National Spiritual Assembly in 1961.
 By 1963 there were hundreds of local assemblies.
 The Baháʼí Faith is currently the largest international religious minority in Bolivia and the largest population of Baháʼís in South America with a population estimated at 217,000 in 2005, according to the Association of Religion Data Archives.

 Islam

 Islam was brought by immigrants from Middle Eastern countries such as Palestine, Iran, Syria and Lebanon.
-Palestinian immigrants visited the country for the first time in 1970 and built the first Muslim community site called Centro Islamico Boliviano and located in Santa Cruz de la Sierra in 1986.
+Palestinian immigrants visited the country for the first time in 1970 and built the first Muslim community site called Centro Islámico Boliviano and located in Santa Cruz de la Sierra in 1986.
 The community was founded by Mahmud Amer Abusharar who spread Islam in Bolivia since 1974.

 The famous mosque in Bolivia is the Mezquita Yebel An-Nur which is located in La Paz and was founded in 2004.
 This mosque is the first recognized Sunni mosque in Bolivia.
 This mosque was founded in collaboration with Bolivian Muslims with local residents who often visit their homes.

 According to the 2010 census by Pew, there are 2,000 Muslims in Bolivia (representing 0.01% from total population), compared to 1,000 Muslims in 1990.